BRChatman/Azure---Resource-Group-and-Virtual-Machine-Creation/README.md

 <img src="https://i.imgur.com/PVkxRXO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-Once you have selected create you will see this screen and at this time Azure is creating your Virtual Machine, plug-ins add ons and any other network connections needed for it to function properly.
+Once you have selected create you will see this screen and at this time Azure is creating your Virtual Machine, plug-ins add-ons and any other network connections needed for it to function properly.
 <img src="https://i.imgur.com/RP2auTO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/Esg4qXM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>